Advances in Alzheimer’s research with brain organoids technology

 A strategic collaboration in brain organoid applications

-Our collaboration partner on the project, NORGANOID, is an innovative organoids technology company.
+Our collaboration partner on the project, NORGANOID, is an innovative brain organoids technology company.
 Their state-of-the-art platform supports studies in the field of neurodegenerative diseases and makes complex organoid assays and drug discovery possible.

 NORGANOID founder and CEO Charlotte Ohonin is a household name in the field of organoids development.
 She has already supported a number of life science publications with her expertise in organoid technology.